FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/tutorial/promax_expand_air.md

 # pro chain or max chain expansion air node

 The build _ chian.sh script provides the function of expanding the air node of the pro chain / max chain.
-This chapter expands a new air blockchain node on the basis of building the pro chain / max chain to help users master the expansion steps of the pro version chain / max version chain expansion air node.。
+This chapter expands a new air blockchain node on the basis of building the pro chain / max chain to help users master the expansion steps of the pro version chain / max version chain expansion air node。

 ## pro expansion air node